jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 After discussing what's the logical step, the class decides the next beat is paying homage to the professor.

 The class delves into the meaning of homage to find a shot that represents it.
-Mamet explains like a dream, the shot of homage (like beat in the story), can be anything.
+Mamet explains like a dream, the shot of homage (like a beat in the story), can be anything.
 The director isn't limited to what the protagonist is doing.
 He can represent the beat anyway an audience will understand it once it's juxtaposed with the other shots.
-The class decides walking feet followed by the student standing up depicts "homage", and Mamet agrees.
+The class decides walking feet [of the professor], followed by the student standing up, depicts "homage", and Mamet agrees.

 To create the next beat, Mamet reminds the class to keep the super-objective in mind.
-After dismissing the student's ideas —like show affection and bragging, as too generic— Mamet tells the class to think of fantasy life.
+After dismissing the student's ideas —like show affection and bragging, as too generic— Mamet tells the class to think of a fantasy life.
 What would the hero do if unbound by contemporary social rules to gain the respect of his professor?
 Fantasy is good because audiences like stories different than a typical life and let's heroes rise above "the rules" to achieve their goal.

 To help the students think of the next beat, he tells them to create a tangible goal for the protagonist to fight for.